achen1296/Apple-Music-Editor/README.md

   - a value that has several ff bytes at the end is likely a negative value of low magnitude represented as a signed integer
 - a value with dense bits like 0x cd 3a 45 18 is usually some kind of ID or hash
 - with one exception to the previous: dates are expressed in seconds since 1904-01-01T00:00 (former MacOS epoch), therefore values in the high 3 billions (or higher if you are reading this in the 2030s and beyond) should be suspected as dates
-- try throwing numbers (in decimal) into a web search "site:music.apple.com \<number\>" if you think it might be an Apple Music store ID
+- try throwing numbers (in decimal) into a web search "site:music.apple.com \<number\>" if you think it might be an Apple Music store ID (although I think I found all of those already)

 # General Format Notes